hashicorp/terraform-aws-terraform-enterprise-hvd/README.md

 1. Create/configure/validate the applicable [prerequisites](#prerequisites).

-1. Nested within the [examples](./examples/) directory are subdirectories containing ready-made Terraform configurations for example scenarios on how to call and deploy this module.
-To get started, choose the example scenario that most closely matches your requirements.
-You can customize your deployment later by adding additional module [inputs](#inputs) as you see fit (see the [Deployment-Customizations](./docs/deployment-customizations.md) doc for more details).

-1. Copy all of the Terraform files from your example scenario of choice into a new destination directory to create your Terraform configuration that will manage your TFE deployment.
-This is a common directory structure for managing multiple TFE deployments:
+2. Refer to the ready-made Terraform configuration provided in the [main](./examples/main) example subdirectory within the [examples](./examples) directory for how to deploy this module.
+To get started, copy all of the Terraform files from the [main](./examples/main) example into a new destination directory.
+This will serve as your root Terraform configuration for managing your TFE deployment.
+Below is a common directory structure for managing multiple TFE deployments:

     ```pre
     .